 - Administering the Texas Manufactured Homeowners' Recovery Trust Fund.

 The Standards Act ensures that manufactured homes are well-constructed and safe, that homes are installed correctly, that consumers are provided fair and effective remedies, and that measures are taken to provide economic stability for the Texas manufactured housing industry.

-The Division headquarters are located in Austin with field offices in Lubbock and Waco.
-Visit TDHCA Field Offices for detailed information regarding each field location.
+The Division headquarters are located in Austin with a field office in Lubbock.
+See Contact Information for more details.